japila-books/apache-spark-internals/docs/exercises/spark-exercise-pairrddfunctions-oneliners.md

 == Exercise: One-liners using PairRDDFunctions

-This is a set of one-liners to give you a entry point into using xref:rdd:PairRDDFunctions.adoc[PairRDDFunctions].
+This is a set of one-liners to give you a entry point into using rdd:PairRDDFunctions.md[PairRDDFunctions].

 === Exercise